 All young people, especially those who are vulnerable, have a right to safe, humane mental health care.
 The CERTS Programs take the safety of our students seriously.
 In fact, student safety is our top priority.
-Our team is committed to our student's care, safety and treatment.
+Our team is committed to our student's care, safety and mental health treatment.
 We respect and understand that treatment is inherently difficult for students and their families.

 While we are so lucky to continually hear from past students about the healthy and awesome lives they are now living, recently we've also seen an uptick in negative online reviews about residential treatment.
 This has been disheartening at times, given that anyone who works with teens in treatment does so to truly try and help others, to be a positive contributor to the lives of teens who are all working on challenging issues.
 So to occasionally hear that some teens did not appreciate the help, or worst yet - claim that it was intentionally harmful- can be so sad to the helper's heart.